-washington II, D.C.
-20349 Forn n 10-Q (Mark One) Z QUARTERLY REPORT PURSUANT TO SECTION ACT OF 1934 ON 13 OR 15(d) OF THE SECURITIES EXCHANGE For the quarterly per iod ended June 30, 2016 • OR ☐ TRANSITION REPORT PURSUANT TO SECTION ACT OF 1934 ON 13 OR 15(d) OF THE SECURITIES EXCHANGE For the transition period f rom to Commission file number 000-27823 (Exact name of registran Delaware (State or other jurisdiction of asting System, Inc. t as specified in its charter) 13-3827791 (I.R.S.
-Employer Miami, Fl Identification No.) V 77th Ave. lorida 33166 secutive offices) (Zip Code) () 441-6901 umber, including area code) rts required to be filed by Section 13 or 15(d) of the Securities Exchange at the registrant was required to file such reports), and (2) has been subject Indicate by check mark whether the registrant has submitted electre.
-File required to be submitted and posted pursuant to Rule 405 of Regulati such shorter period that the registrant was required to submit and post such Indicate by check mark whether the registrant is a large accelerated company.
-See the definitions of "large accelerated filer," "accelerated file d filer, an accelerated filer, a non-accelerated filer, or a smaller reporting or" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Accelerated filer Smaller reporting company

-As of August 8, 2016, 4,166,991 shares of Class A common stock, par value \$0.0001 per share, 2,340,353 shares of Class B common stock, par value \$0.0001 per share and 380,000 shares of Series C convertible preferred stock, \$0.01 par value per share, which are convertible into 760,000 shares of Class A common stock, were outstanding.
+Form 10-Q

+(Mark One)

+OUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE \mathbf{X} ACT OF 1934

+For the quarterly period ended September 30, 2016

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission file number 000-27823

+Spanish Broadcasting System, Inc.

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+13-3827791 (I.R.S.
+Employer Identification No.)

+7007 NW 77th Ave.
+Miami, Florida 33166 (Address of principal executive offices) (Zip Code)

+(305) 441-6901 (Registrant's telephone number, including area code)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Non-accelerated filer

+\Box (Do not check if a smaller reporting company)

+П Accelerated filer Smaller reporting company \boxtimes